Giorgio Forattini: Life and career

-From 2000 to February 2005 he is again the cartoonist of La Stampa.
+From 2000 to February 2005 he was again the cartoonist of La Stampa.
 From 2006 to mid-2008 he collaborated with Il Giornale, which he later left due to some disagreements with the new director Mario Giordano.
-On August 2, 2008, he began a collaboration with the three newspapers of QN Quotidiano Nazionale.
+On 2 August 2008 he began a collaboration with the three newspapers of QN Quotidiano Nazionale.

-One of the main reasons for his success was the caricatural and somewhat irreverent characterization of some politicians: Craxi dressed as Mussolini, Spadolini naked, Massimo D'Alema as Hitler (but in a communist guise), Goria invisible, Fassino skeletal, Amato as Mickey Mouse, Berlusconi and Amintore Fanfani short in stature, Veltroni like a caterpillar, Lamberto Dini like a toad, Buttiglione like a monkey, Mancino like a boar, Luciano Violante like a fox, Prodi like a communist priest, Umberto Bossi like Pluto, Vincenzo Visco like a vampire, Carlo Azeglio Ciampi a dog, Antonio Di Pietro like Mussolini.
+One of the main reasons for his success was the caricatural and somewhat irreverent characterization of some politicians: Bettino Craxi dressed as Benito Mussolini, Giovanni Spadolini naked, Massimo D'Alema as Adolf Hitler (but in a communist guise), Giovanni Goria invisible, Piero Fassino skeletal, Giuliano Amato as Mickey Mouse, Silvio Berlusconi and Amintore Fanfani short in stature, Walter Veltroni like a caterpillar, Lamberto Dini like a toad, Rocco Buttiglione like a monkey, Nicola Mancino like a boar, Luciano Violante like a fox, Romano Prodi like a communist priest, Umberto Bossi like Pluto, Vincenzo Visco like a vampire, Carlo Azeglio Ciampi like a dog, and Antonio Di Pietro like Mussolini.

-In 2012 he declared that he dislikes political parties: "I hate fundamentalism.
+In 2012 he declared that he disliked political parties: "I hate fundamentalism.
 I can't stand a party that professes 'whoever is not with me is against me'.
 To be honest, I can't stand any party."

+Forattini died in Milan on 4 November 2025, at the age of 94.